khaledbouabdallah/llm_job_info_extraction_benchmark/README.md

 ### Key Insights

 1. **Simple prompts work better**: Direct instructions outperformed few-shot examples (+0.3 points average)
-   - Exception: Gemini performed slightly better with examples
+   - Exception: `gemini-2.5-flash-lite` performed slightly better with examples

 2. **4B models are viable**: `qwen3:4b-instruct-2507` scored within 3% of the 14B model
    - Diminishing returns after 8B parameters

 3. **French posts harder**: ~0.5 point drop on average
    - `qwen3:1.7b`: -1.2 points
-   - Gemini: -0.2 points
+   - `gemini-2.5-flash-lite`: -0.2 points

 4. **1.7B surprisingly capable**: 7.8/10 quality despite being 8x smaller than 14B
 5. **French vs English**: Models were slightly worse on French (especially the 1.7B)
-6. **Duo Judge Evaluation**: High score correlation between the two judges. open manuall analysis, claude sonnet seems to be harsher than neccecery while gpt-4o being too lean and forgot the mention things. this shows that llm evaluations is limited and should only be used as a hurestic evaluation.
+6. **Dual Judge Evaluation**: High score correlation between the two judges.
+Upon manual analysis, `claude-sonnet-4-5` seems to be harsher than necessary while `gpt-4o` is too lenient and occasionally forgets to mention issues.
+This shows that LLM evaluations are limited and should only be used as a heuristic evaluation.

 ### Common Errors

-**Most frequently missed** (from 680 evaluations), most are secondy info which may be not important (compared to the other infomration for this specific task)
+**Most frequently missed** (from 680 evaluations), most are secondary info which may not be important (compared to the other information for this specific task)

 - Team size (4.1%)
 - Reports to (3.1%)
 - Remote work details (2.6%)
 - Salary ranges (1.2%)

-**Hallucination rate**: < 0.8% across all models (vey low)
+**Hallucination rate**: < 0.8% across all models (very low)

-### Summary of summary:
+### Summary

-- Qwen models (starting from the 1.7b quantinzaed variante) showed that they can archive very close results to `gemini-2.5-flash-lite` on this task. the gap can be narrowed with improving the promept & simpling the extraciton into multiple rounds.
+- Qwen models (starting from the 1.7B quantized variant) showed that they can achieve very close results to `gemini-2.5-flash-lite` on this task.
+The gap can be narrowed with improved prompting & simplifying the extraction into multiple rounds.

 ---